ukaea/MARTe2-python/README.md

 ## Installation

 This repo has few dependencies and should auto install these when needed.
-To install the repo simply clone and install with pip:
+To install the repo simply install via pip:

 ``` bash
 pip install martepy